kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 implementations to exercise their own discretion.
 However, regardless of the implementation's design choice, the implementation MUST be able to handle multiple cookies.

+### Session Persistence Failure Behavior

+In a situation where session persistence is configured and the backend becomes unhealthy, this GEP doesn't specify a prescribed fallback behavior mechanism or HTTP status code.
+Implementations MAY exhibit different behaviors depending on whether active health checking is enabled.
+Data planes MAY fall back to available backends, disregarding the broken session, and reestablish session persistence when the backend becomes available again.

 ### Expected API Behavior

 Implementing session persistence is complex and involves many edge cases.
 In this section, we will outline API